 Of course, some purists might avoid having their vocals adjusted by a piece of software.
-On the other hand, the expected standard of today’s recordings requires perfection at any level: that’s where even the most traditional musician might indulge in a little retouch.
+On the other hand, the expected standard of today’s recordings requires perfection at any level: that’s where even the most traditional musician might indulge in a little retouching.

-If its corrective use is now largely accepted, its deliberate use to alter human voice is often criticized.
+If its corrective use is now largely accepted, its deliberate use to alter the human voice is often criticized.

 This latter use has been very popular among rap, trap, and hip-hop artists since the late 2000s.
-It helps to achieve almost a de-humanized effect, where the artist’s voice is perfectly integrated into the electronic, artificial beats.
+It helps to achieve almost a dehumanized effect, where the artist’s voice is perfectly integrated into the electronic, artificial beats.

 After all, this kind of effect is not new to the world of rap and hip-hop, as talk boxes have always been very popular in these genres.